DanyB0/nhenty/README.md

 ```
 ## Commands list
 ```
- -h                 =   show help message

- -visual            =   enter visual mode (see below)
+ --visual           =   enter visual mode (see below)

  -id                =   get the title of the doujin with the given id

  -r, --random       =   get a random doujin